USEPA/useeior/README.md

 ### Write Model Results to File

-Write selected model matrices, demand vectors, and metadata as one `.xlsx` file to output folder
+Write selected model matrices, demand vectors, and metadata as one `.xlsx` file to a given output folder.
 ```
 useeior::writeModeltoXLSX(model, outputfolder)
 ```

-Write model matrices as `.csv` files to output folder
+Write model matrices as `.csv` files to a given output folder.
 ```
 useeior::writeModelMatrices(model, to_format = "csv", outputfolder)
 ```